VandersonTorres/gamma-exposure-indicator/README.md

 ```
 - **Output**:

-    CSV files will be saved in the directory specified in src/settings.py (default: data/raw/) with filenames like: `SPX_monthly_agosto_17-08-23.csv`
+    CSV, Processed JSON files, and Reports (Charts PNG) will be saved in the directories specified in `src/settings.py`.

+    A Pine Script will be showed to simply copy and paste into Code Editor of Trading View.
+This will plot the lines.

 ---